 Lifestyle and home remedies

-If you're diagnosed with thoracic outlet syndrome, your doctor or physical therapist will instruct you to do exercises at home to strengthen and support the muscles surrounding your thoracic outlet.
+If you're diagnosed with thoracic outlet syndrome, a physical therapist may instruct you to do exercises at home.
+The exercises can strengthen and support the muscles surrounding your thoracic outlet.

 In general, to avoid unnecessary stress on your shoulders and muscles surrounding the thoracic outlet: